gopheracademy/gopheracademy-web/content/advent-2015/geographical-data-manipulation-using-go.md

 Libraries like PROJ4, JTS, GEOS or GDAL are at the core of most of the open source geospatial projects.
 Through this article we will have a look at the ecosystem of geospatial related packages.
-We will create a GIF generator of animated earth.
+We will create a GIF generator of an animated earth.
 In case you want to know more about the image generation package, I recommend reading two articles on the Go blog: [The Go image package]( http://blog.golang.org/go-image-package) and [the Thanksgiving 2011